prjol-23/prjol-23/README.md

 - 🌱 Currently learning <b>Some great stuffs</b>
 - 💬 Ask me about Anything!!!
 - 📫 How to reach me: Facebook, Instagram and LinkedIn
-- ⚡ Fun fact : Fun to be around
+- ⚡ Fun fact : We aren't in simulation